nanoporetech/dorado-docs/docs/basecaller/read_trimming.md

 ## Trimming while basecalling

 Dorado `basecaller` will attempt to detect any adapter or primer sequences at the beginning and end of reads, and remove them from the output sequence.
+The sequences searched for will depend on the sequencing-kit used, which is normally embedded as metadata within pod5 files.
+Note that currently only kit14 sequencing kits are supported, so if an older or non-standard kit was used, no adapter or primer trimming will be performed.

 This functionality can be controlled using either the `--trim` or `--no-trim` options with Dorado `basecaller`.